Bird bath: Perch and view needs

-Safe refuge needs

 Consideration should also be made to the issue of house cats and other predators, by placing the bird bath in a location where birds can see the area around it, and where there are no hiding places for predators.
 Birds cannot fly well when their feathers are wet; two feet of open space on all sides of the bird bath allows birds to see danger coming with enough time to escape.
 If the bowl is too deep, some birds will be afraid to enter the bath, staying at the edge and using it for drinking water only, being unable to see beyond the edge if entering the water, or unwilling to enter water that is too deep for their safety.

-Birds lacking binocular vision have poor depth perception, and can find a bird bath off-putting if they are unable to judge the water's depth.
-Leaning a stick or flat rock against the bird bath rim as a ramp to allow them gradual access into the water may allay their fear.

 Plants

-Including native plants, and ornamental plants, that supply berries, acorns, nuts, seeds, nectar, and other foods, and also bird nest building materials encourages the health and new generations of birds.
+Native plants, ornamental plants that supply berries, acorns, nuts, seeds, nectar, and other foods, and also bird nest building materials encourages the health and new generations of birds.
 These qualities can also increase the visible population to enjoy in a garden.
 Using companion planting and the birds' insect cuisine habits is a traditional method for pest control in an organic garden, and any landscape.

 Taller shrubs and trees nearby allow short and safe "commutes" to the bird bath.
 The bird bath will attract more birds if placed where a frightened bird can fly up easily to an overhanging limb or resting place if disturbed or attacked.

-Larger birds

-Larger birds, such as the Canada goose, also enjoy baths.
-They may be accommodated well by large agricultural sprinklers in a field of stubble.
-Providing such a place for migratory birds, especially in urban and suburban areas devoid of wetlands is an excellent way of encouraging them to frequent an area.
-As wetlands become more scarce, steps such as these can be important conservation practices.

 Maintenance

+A bird bath requires regular maintenance and fresh water.
+Fresh water and cleaning are important because of the possible adverse health effects of birds drinking dirty water, or water which may have become fouled with excrement, mosquito larvae, algae, or fungi.